 Generative AI and social media have dramatically lowered the barrier to entry for content creation.
-Today, anyone with a prompt or a platform can publish content that looks credible, sounds polished, and spreads fast.
+Today, anyone with a prompt or a platform can publish content that appears credible, sounds polished, and spreads fast.

 When every feed is full and every search returns a sea of results, the priority must shift from producing content to making sense of it.
 That’s a job most professionals aren’t trained for, let alone have time to do well.